CaroShaf/Election_Analysis/README.md

 analysis already provided.
 Ability to output the election results to a data file in text format was also added.
 The addition of conditional loops and file writing statements allowed these additional features of the project.

-## Summary of Election Audit (by county)
+## Election Audit Results (by county)
-From our previous analysis, we know that 369,711 votes in total were cast in this precinct in three counties for three different candidates.f
+From our previous analysis, we know that 369,711 votes in total were cast in this precinct in three counties for three different candidates.
+  * 369,711 total votes

 It was determined that the number of votes and percentage of votes in the counties broke down as follows:

-Jefferson: 10.5% (38,855)
+* Jefferson: 10.5% (38,855)
-Denver: 82.8% (306,055)
+* Denver: 82.8% (306,055)
-Arapahoe: 6.7% (24,801)
+* Arapahoe: 6.7% (24,801)

-Denver county had the largest number of votes.
+* Denver county had the largest number of votes.

 From our previous analysis we know that votes were cast for the following candidates, with the associated percentages of total votes, as follows:

-Charles Casper Stockham: 23.0% (85,213)
+* Charles Casper Stockham: 23.0% (85,213)
-Diana DeGette: 73.8% (272,892)
+* Diana DeGette: 73.8% (272,892)
-Raymon Anthony Doane: 3.2% (11,606)
+* Raymon Anthony Doane: 3.2% (11,606)

 And, again, we know that the winner was Diana DeGette with the following vote count and total percentage of votes.

-Winner: Diana DeGette
+* Winner: Diana DeGette
-Winning Vote Count: 272,892
+* Winning Vote Count: 272,892
-Winning Percentage: 73.8%
+* Winning Percentage: 73.8%

+## Election Audit Summary
 To make this analysis more robust, it would benefit from adding population figures to determine the percentage of registered voters.
 It is possible that counties with smaller populations, but with a higher percentage of registered voters, than Denver county actually may have had a higher voter turnout, but we don't have the data to determine that.
 For instance if Arapahoe county only has 24,801 residents then their voter turnout would be 100%, but only 6.7% of the total votes cast in the election.
 It might also be interesting to see if the winner of the election consistently had such popular support across counties when population is taken into account, and not just straight number of vote totals.
+It is entirely possible that all of Diana DeGette's voters are in Denver county with all of Doane's and Stockham's in the other two, less populated, counties.

 This project is a good foundation for future developments and distribution.